How to use Provider, Consumer, and ConsumerWidget

 HiveDataStore is a dependency for the HomePage, and we should only create it once.
 We can do this by using Riverpod as a dependency injection solution.

-Step 1 is to add a parent ProviderScope in our main() function:
+Step 1: add a parent ProviderScope in our main() function:

 runApp(ProviderScope(